 What you must have by law

-There are a few things you must have by law before you begin to drive your car on the road:
+There are a few things you must have by law before you can drive your car on the road:

 - Car insurance is a legal necessity.
 See our guide on car insurance for young drivers for more details.

-- Car tax (officially known as VED but sometimes referred to as road tax) must be paid on all vehicles registered in the UK that are driven on or kept on a public road.
-It can be anything from £0 to £1,000 or more a year, depending on how environmentally friendly the car is.
-Now when you buy a vehicle, the car tax will no longer be transferred with the vehicle.
+- Car tax (officially known as VED but sometimes referred to as road tax) must be paid on all vehicles registered in the UK driven on or kept on a public road.
+It can be anything up to £1,000 a year or more, depending on how environmentally friendly the car is.
+When you buy a vehicle, the car tax will not be transferred with the vehicle.
 So you must tax it before you can use it.
 See our guide Car tax bands explained for more details.

 - MOT is a yearly test for all cars over three years old.
-The vehicle must by law pass the MOT to ensure that it is safe and roadworthy.
-The standard cost set by the government is £54.85 for a car.
+The vehicle must by law pass the MOT to ensure it’s safe and roadworthy.
+The standard cost is £54.85 for a car.
 Garages can’t charge more than this to carry out the test, but many garages charge less than this, so it’s worth looking around.
 See our guide MOT test explained.